 For the three months ended December 31, 2017, the Company sold 140,698 shares of Series B convertible preferred stock at \$10.00 per share for gross proceeds of \$1,406,980 to accredited investors.
 Holders of Series B Preferred will be entitled to, among other things, an annual dividend, liquidation preference, conversion to common stock of the Company upon certain events, redemption if not previously converted to common stock, and voting privileges.
 For this sale of securities, no general solicitation was used, no commissions were paid, and the Company relied on the exemption from registration available under Section 4(a)(2) and Rule 506(b) of Regulation D promulgated under the Securities Act with respect to transactions by an issuer not involving any public offering.
-An initial Form D was filed on April 7, 2017, an amended Form D was filed on June 29, 2017, an amended Form D was filed on July 12, 2017, an amended Form D was filed on July 27, 2017, an amended Form D was filed on September 13, 2017, an amended Form D was filed on October 11, 2017, an amended Form D was filed on November 15, 2017, and an amended Form D was filed on December 7, 2017.
+An initial Form D was filed on April 7, 2017, an amended Form D was filed on June 29, 2017, an amended Form D was filed on July 12, 2017, an amended Form D was filed on July 27, 2017, an amended Form D was filed on October 11, 2017, an amended Form D was filed on November 15, 2017, and an amended Form D was filed on D was filed on D was filed on D was filed on November 15, 2017, and an amended Form D was filed on D was filed on November 7, 2017.

-On December 31, 2017, the Company sold a convertible promissory note (the "2017 Notes") in the amount of \$20,000 to an accredited investor.
+On December 31, 2017, the Company sold a convertible promissory note (the "2017 Notes") in the amount of 20,000 to an accredited investor.
 The note has a 90-day maturity, bears interest at 8% per annum and is convertible into the Company's common stock at a 10% discount to the price used for the sale of the Company's common stock in the Company's next private placement offering This provision resulted in a contingent beneficial conversion feature which will be recognized when the private placement offering commences and the contingency is resolved.
 For this issuance of securities, no general solicitation was used and the Company relied on the exemption from registration available under Section 4(a)(2) and Rule 506(b) of Regulation D promulgated under the Securities Act with respect to transactions by an issuer not involving any public offering.